 As experts and innovators in UC, Star2Star knows the ins and outs of the industry slang.
-We are proud to tout our title as the World’s Most Complete Cloud Communications Solution with options ranging from Hosted to Hybrid, including our StarBox® Voice Optimized SD-WAN and StarPaaS Communications Enablement Platform (CEP).
+We are proud to tout our title as the World’s Most Complete Cloud Communications Solution with options ranging from pure cloud to on-premise cloud, including our StarBox® Voice Optimized SD-WAN and StarPaaS Communications Enablement Platform (CEP).
 But that’s a mouthful to someone who may not know exactly what we mean by it.

-We have numerous resources discussing our hosted to hybrid solutions, so in this blog we want to clarify the purpose of our StarPaaS CEP platform and what it could mean for your business and customers.
+We have numerous resources discussing our pure cloud to on-premise cloud solutions, so in this blog we want to clarify the purpose of our StarPaaS CEP platform and what it could mean for your business and customers.

 How UC Integrations Work